poseidon-framework/poseidon-framework.github.io/package_explorer.md

 button {
   margin-left: 0.5cm;
 }
- /* Add styles for the table and its headers */ .table-default {
+ /* styles for the table and its headers */ .table-default {
     width: 100%;
     display: table;